Continental Drift

 plates include the following: 1.
 The African

-plate The diagram
+plate The diagrams

 below indicates the different plates on the world map which shows